adaptive-democracy/hopeful-path/persistent-democracy-talk/slides.md

 ## huge changes, lots of them risky

-have to validate in small trials can't wait for permission
+- have to validate in low-risk contexts
+- can't wait for permission

 ---

 # How to make this happen?

+## here's my plan:

-- Persistent Democracy Foundation
+- Persistent Democracy Foundation (general support)
-- Persistently Democratic Political Party
+- Persistently Democratic Political Party (political activism)
-- Persistently Democratic Cooperative
+- Persistently Democratic Cooperative (economic activism)

 ---